 Students who do not meet the Self-Service registration criteria (see previous section on My Online Services) or have not received an alternate PIN from their advisor must receive written approval from a college advisor or counselor to make course schedule changes.
 A discussion with an instructor does not constitute an official course change.
 Section changes within the same course do not require approval.
 Both course and section changes are subject to availability of seats in the desired course.
 Note that courses missed during Add/Drop are subject to the attendance policy of the individual instructor.

 ADDING COURSES - See Student Handbook

 ADVISING CENTER

 The advising center offers academic advising to all students.
 The center is located in FR273.
-Advising is available Monday through Thursday, from 8:30 a.m. to 7:00 p.m., and Friday 8:30 a.m. - 4:30 p.m., on a walk-in basis or by appointment.
+Advising is available on a walk-in basis or by appointment.

 ADVISORS, ACADEMIC